 We include various approaches to investing but actual choices and distribution are your responsibility.
 So consider carefully before instructing us as to what you want to buy or sell because our sales representatives do not offer legal, investment or tax advice.
 This type of advice is best provided by an independent and professional financial adviser.

 Do not buy or sell precious metals or rare coins unless you understand and take full responsibility for your actions.

 Investment in precious metals and rare coins involves a high degree of risk including possible loss of principal; these markets are extremely volatile.
-They can also change dramatically between dealers during the day and in overnight trading worldwide.
+The physical metals market can also change dramatically between dealers during the day and in overnight trading worldwide.
 Therefore our live “bid” or “ask” price should be considered an “indication” to be confirmed with a live trader before you take any action.
 Because of these and other factors the precious metals or rare coins may not be suitable for all individuals.
-Do not proceed unless you fully understand the risks and rewards associated with this investment class.
+Do not proceed unless you understand the risks associated with this investment class.
 If you have questions before deciding please e-mail Ask An Expert.